This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-- Your caregiver will make an incision in the middle of your abdomen and around your colostomy.
+- Your healthcare provider will make an incision in the middle of your abdomen and around your colostomy.
 He may cut along the same incision that was used when you received a colostomy.
-Your caregiver will cut away your colostomy from the skin.
+Your healthcare provider will cut away your colostomy from the skin.
 He will reconnect the cut ends to the rest of your colon with staples or stitches.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
 The bandage covering your incision helps keep it clean and dry to prevent infection.
-A caregiver may remove the bandage soon after surgery to check your wound.
+A healthcare provider may remove the bandage soon after surgery to check your wound.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.